cunningham-lab/neurocaas/docs/source/develop/link.rst

 .. code-block:: bash

     git add /path/to/neurocaas/ncap_iac/ncap_blueprints/<analysis_name>/
-    git commit -m "intialized blueprint for <analysis_name>" # or something like that git push
+    git commit -m "initialized blueprint for <analysis_name>" # or something like that git push

 Then, you can go ahead and open a pull request on the original neurocaas Github page (see step 7 `here <https://jarv.is/notes/how-to-pull-request-fork-github/>`_).